Home

 Red arrows point to Clenon's farms southwest of the towns of Jelloway and Brownsville (at upper right) in an 1871 atlas

 Sadly, Mary Ann suffered from tuberculosis.
 She died of its effects at age 63 on Aug.
 10, 1899 in Knox County.
-She was buried at Bigelow Chapel Cemetery in Brown Twp., Knox County.
-Her obituary, seen here, was carried in the Loudonville (OH) Democrat.
+She was buried at Bigelow Chapel Cemetery in Brown Township, Knox County.
+Her obituary was carried in the Loudonville (OH) Democrat.

-Clenon later married Amanda Freehafer Kunkle (1847-1935), the daughter of Jonathan and Mary A. (Kramer) Freehafer.
-She had been married before, in 1862, and brought three grown children to the marriage -- Emerson Kunkle, John Kunkle and Alice Farst.
+Amanda had been married before, to William Kunkle ( ? - ? ) in 1862, and brought three grown children to the marriage -- George "Emerson" Kunkle, John E. Kunkle and Alice Farst.

-Clenon suffered from bladder problems and passed away from their effects on Sept.
-1, 1912 in Knox County.
-He was buried with Mary Ann at Bigelow Cemetery.
+Clenon suffered from bladder problems and wrote his own last will and testament on June 1, 1910, witnessed by George Cramer and Jonathan Kramer.
+He passed away from the illness on Sept.
+1, 1912 in Knox County, at the age of 74.
+He was buried with his first wife, Mary Ann, at Bigelow Cemetery.

-Their tall, handsome grave marker is seen at left, as photographed in August 2005.
+Their tall, handsome grave marker is seen here, as photographed in August 2005.

 Amanda outlived her husband by 23 years.
 She died of uremic poisoning at age 88 on May 12, 1935, at the home of her daughter Alice.
 She was buried at Bunker Hill Cemetery.
 Her obituary said she "was a life-long resident of this vicinity and was a member of the Evangelical church."

-Great-granddaughter Mary Jane (Armstrong) Henney has done a tremendous amount of research on this line.
-A retired teacher, she also has been a member of the board of directors of the Ohio Genealogical Society and Library in Mansfield, OH.
-Contact her for more information.
+Great-granddaughter Mary Jane (Armstrong) Henney performed a tremendous amount of research on this line.
+A retired teacher, she also was a longtime member of the board of directors of the Ohio Genealogical Society and Library in Mansfield, OH, and helped plant chapters in every county in the state.
+She graciously shared her Minard photos and research with the founder of this website during the summer of 2002.